 Despite some interesting history Japanese education doesn't have their foundations in blind deference.
 Teachers purposefully retract their proboscis from the classroom and at a very young age children are taught conflict management.
 Unruly kids are reined in by other kids, clean their own classes, distribute lunch and clean up after, an effort is made to cultivate a truly self-regulating population.
 At my school there were mini student concil meetings in every class, agendas and schedules organized by the students themselves.
 A taste of direct democracy.
 In one example a 7th grade class in Zushi was provided chromebooks, which then devolved into the kind of things 7th graders use the internet for.
 The response was to issue chromebooks at 6th grade instead, confronting and correcting the inevitable troubles later on.
 The change stuck.

 One unfortunate byproduct of this largely hand-off approach are administrative blind spots in bullying.
 Every teacher has to carefully delineate self-corrective behavior between students with something more malicious, careful not to overstep their coundaries.
 School policies have moved vigorously to fill that void, most banning nicknames between students outright.
+In many schools there's no longer winning/losing teams during Undokai.
 Lunch during school events are now eaten in the classroom instead of outside with families, mindful of single-parent or busy households that couldn't be there.

 One staggering children's book I saw was titled しんでくれた "(they) died for me" with a plate of food on the cover.